mikelyou/mikelyou.github.io/_posts/2020-01-26-thermodynamics.md

 **If two systems are each in equilibrium with a third system, they are also in equilibrium with each other**.

-It seacribes the equilibrium.
+It describes the equilibrium.

 ### 2.2 First law
-**Energy is conserved, it cannot be created or destoryed**.
+**Energy is conserved, it cannot be created or destroyed**.

 $$ dU=\delta Q + \delta W + \delta W^\prime $$